“Peace came to my heart…. the joy of living came back to my life” Ivory Coast

 TRI conducts CRM Skills Train the Trainer workshops in order to create capacity in local communities.
 Communities throughout the world are encouraged to infuse their unique cultural lens in order to increase the efficacy of the CRM Skills.
 CRM workshops have been offered in many languages and the materials are available in English, Spanish, Arabic, Turkish, Somali, 4 dialects of the Philippines, Japanese, Simple Chinese, Kreyole.
 Translations are underway for French, German, Swahili and Kurdish.

 In the United States, Vera House in Syracuse, New York, Peace over Violence in Los Angeles and the Center for Community Solutions in San Diego, three organizations that are leaders in healing families effected by domestic violence sponsored trainings.
 In North Carolina, MAHEC sponsored the first Community Resiliency Model Train the Trainer on the East Coast.
 TRI trainers have completed trainings for OnCare and Headstart for the Syracuse New York Community.
-Loma Linda University, through their partnership with TRI, has conducted trainings in Trinidad, St. Vincent and Japan.
-They are in the planning stages for more trainings in Africa through their association with ADRA International to reach out to those impacted by Ebola.
+Buncombe County Schools and El Monte School District have sponsored trainings for their school counselors, administrators and teachers.
+Loma Linda University, through their partnership with TRI, has conducted trainings internationally.
 Go to Projects tab to see more information.

 The following are statements made by community members who participated in Community Resiliency Model trainings: